-Throughout my 10+ years working on Wall Street, I've developed my own process for picking stocks that has generated strong results for my portfolio.
+Throughout my 20+ years working in the financial markets, I've developed my own process for picking stocks that has generated strong results for my portfolio.
 Clearly, it's not foolproof and not for everyone.
-It takes what I call a "quantamental" approach (combining both fundamental and quantitative analysis), which might turn-off purists from both camps.
+It takes what I call a 'quantamental' approach (combining both fundamental and quantitative analysis), which might turn-off purists from both camps.

 In other words, if WSTC merely maintains its current level of earnings power (which is a very conservative assumption), the stock is worth 25% more than what it is trading for today.
 Any further top-line growth or improvement in margins would be an added bonus but not central to my investment thesis.

 Risks to Consider: Risks related to WSTC include a deterioration in macro conditions, emergence of new competing technologies and low public float (the founders control roughly 70% of the shares outstanding).